MicrosoftDocs/azure-docs/articles/security-center/tutorial-security-incident.md

 ## Clean up resources

 Other quickstarts and tutorials in this collection build upon this quickstart.
-If you plan to continue on to work with subsequent quickstarts and tutorials, continue running the standard tier and keep automatic provisioning enabled.
-If you do not plan to continue or wish to return to the Free tier:
+If you plan to continue to work with subsequent quickstarts and tutorials, keep automatic provisioning and Azure Defender enabled.
+If you do not plan to continue or wish to disable Azure Defender:

-1. Return to the Security Center main menu and select **Security Policy**.
+1. Return to the Security Center main menu and select **Pricing and settings**.
-2. Select the subscription or policy that you want to return to Free. **Security policy** opens.
+1. Select the subscription that you want to downgrade.
-3. Under **POLICY COMPONENTS**, select **Pricing tier**.
-4. Select **Free** to change subscription from standard tier to Free tier.
+1. Set **Azure Defender** to Off.
-5. Select **Save**.
+1. Select **Save**.

 If you wish to disable automatic provisioning: